-Agricultural logistics-Development, sales and leasing properties of integrated agricultural logistics and trade centers in Northeast China.
+Agricultural logistics-Development, sales and leasing properties of integrated agricultural logistics and trade centers in Northeast China and hotel operations.

 Rural-urban migration and city re-development-Development, sales and leasing of residential and commercial properties and servicing and assignments of development rights.